nodexpertsdev/RnD/PR_Guide.md

 ## Elementary
 Instead of making changes in many files at a time, try to create a PR of single functionality.
-Make sure your PR doesn't affect the work of others.